-Conclusion: Thus, 80,830 (30.4%) of all those with T2D (n=265,774) would start one of these drug classes according to table 7 and figure 3 of the guideline.
-The sizeable impact on drug budgets, enhanced clinical monitoring and the trade-off with reduced CVD-related healthcare costs will need careful consideration.
+Conclusions: Thus, 80,830 (30.4%) of all those with T2D (n 5 265,774) would start one of these drug classes according to table 7 and figure 3 of the guideline.
+The sizeable impact on drug budgets, enhanced clinical monitoring, and the trade-off with reduced CVD-related health care costs will need careful consideration.